spacebanana420/tanuki/doc/recorder.md

 QSV also offers a variant for MJPEG.
 Encoding speed is extremely fast, the fastest of all encoding solutions available here.

 As for audio, PCM is uncompressed audio, while mp3 and opus are lossy.
 If you want a fully faithful audio capture without quality loss, use PCM.
-If you want wide platform support, use mp3 or aac.
-If you want good compression efficiency, use opus.
+If you want wide platform support as well as a lower digital footprint, use mp3 or aac.

 ### Quick encoding speed comparison
 * QSV MJPEG (extremely fast)